Wymondley English Policy...

 Online Platforms...
-We have tried to make home learning as accessible and enjoyable as possible for all, which is why alongside the physical book that your child brings home they also have access to Bug Club in Reception and Year 1 and 2 and Reading Eggs in Year 3,4,5 and 6.
+We have tried to make home learning as accessible and enjoyable as possible for all, which is why alongside the physical book that your child brings home they also have access to texts on Doodle English and Purple Mash.
 These are both digital platforms that can work around the busy lives that everyone leads these days.
 They are optimised to work on any screen, which means that whether you are enjoying a physical book at home or an online book while you are out and about there is always a way to include reading in your day.

 Themed Days...
 We hold regular themed days throughout the school year, during which, children's learning is focused on a particular theme for the day and parents from all classes are invited to come and join us for the first hour of the day to take part in the learning activities with their child, which always proves to be a great morning!
-World Book Day is always celebrated and days such as Roald Dahl Day have featured in recent years as well.
+World Book Day is always celebrated and days such as 'Roald Dahl Day' 'Take One Book' and 'Author of the Term' have featured in recent years as well.

 Library Lessons...
 We take great pride in our school library and even greater pride is seeing it being well used by the children!
 We operate library lessons for our Reception and Year 1 and 2 children as part of the curriculum where they learn how to use the library and, most importantly of all, how to enjoy the great range of books that our library has!